 Template matching is one of the simplest and earliest approaches to pattern recognition.
 Matching is a generic operation that is used to determine the similarity between two entities of the same type.

-Therefore, template matching models try to discover similarities in a sample based on a reference template.
+Therefore, template-matching models try to discover similarities in a sample based on a reference template.
 Hence, the template matching technique is commonly used in digital image processing for detecting small sections of an image that match a template image.
 Typical real-world examples are medical image processing, quality control in manufacturing, robot navigation, or face recognition.

 Pattern Recognition in Natural Language Processing

 Natural Language Processing (NLP) is a field of study that deals with the computational understanding of human language.
-NLP is particularly concerned with the recognition of patterns in text, in order to facilitate tasks such as machine translation, information retrieval, and text classification.
+NLP is particularly concerned with the recognition of patterns in text, to facilitate tasks such as machine translation, information retrieval, and text classification.

 In recent years, NLP has made great strides due to the increasing availability of data and advances in machine learning.
 For example, Google Translate now uses a neural network approach called “Google Neural Machine Translation” that achieves much higher accuracy than previous methods.